Don't Know Where to Start? You're in the Right Place.

 Get Your TWIC Card

-The Transportation Worker Identification Credential (TWIC) is issued by the TSA and is your "gate pass" to any dock, vessel, or offshore facility.
-No TWIC, no access — period.
+The Transportation Worker Identification Credential (TWIC) is your "gate pass" to any dock, vessel, or offshore facility.
+No TWIC, no access.
 This is step one because the process can take 45–60+ days.

 ⚠ Allow 60 Days

 TSA is experiencing high demand.
 Apply at least 60 days before you need to work.
-You can apply online or in person at a TSA enrollment center.
 A background check is part of the process.

 • Apply online at tsa.gov/twic or visit a TSA enrollment center in person

-• Bring valid photo ID (driver's license or passport) + proof of U.S. citizenship or legal residency
+• Bring valid photo ID plus proof of U.S. citizenship or legal residency

 • Fingerprints and a facial photo are taken at the enrollment center

-• Pay the non-refundable fee (varies by state)
+• Pay the non-refundable fee and pass the TSA security background check

 💰 ~$125.25 — valid 5 years